 The third part course consists of studying the submerged archaeological remains of Portus Iulius and the Roman villas of the Baia Underwater Park.
 In order to do this, participants will travel to Naples Bay, Italy.

 Part 1.
 Discover Amphora & Shipwrecks in the Underwater Port of Sanitja (Menorca, Spain)

-Over the past nine years, The Underwater School in Archaeology has researched the ancient port of Sanitja via an intensive survey program.
-We have discovered 18 Roman shipwrecks with cargo, including amphoras, and more than 10 anchors from different time periods.
+Over the past eight years, The Underwater School in Archaeology has researched the ancient port of Sanitja via an intensive survey program.
+We have discovered 18 Roman shipwrecks with cargo, including amphora, and more than 10 anchors from different time periods.

-There will be a minimum of 12 immersions focusing on underwater archaeological survey exploring the Ancient Port of Sanitja and the coast of the Cape of Cavalleria.
+There will be a minimum of 7 hours diving focusing on underwater archaeological survey exploring the Ancient Port of Sanitja and the coast of the Cape of Cavalleria.
 The aim of this project is to identify structures of the Roman city of Sanisera and underwater shipwrecks, as well as the associated cargo including amphora and anchors.

 The port of Sanitja was not only occupied by Romans.
 There are also ruins of a Muslim mosque and an English defense tower which lead us to believe that we could find other vessels from these time periods.
 During the last years of survey, several anchors and three shipwrecks from the XVI-XIX centuries were discovered.

 Part 2.
 Mediterranean Shipbuilding (Menorca, Spain)